ringtailsoftware/zig-wasm-audio-framebuffer/README.md

  - OliveC, graphics library with sprite blit, circle, rectangle, line, etc.
  - Agnes, NES emulator (no sound)
  - Terminal, libvterm based terminal emulator, playing back an Asciinema .cast file recording

+## Aims

+ - Cross-platform (running on multiple browsers and operating systems)
+ - Simple understandable code.
+No hidden libraries, no "emscripten magic"
+ - Main loop in browser, wasm responds to function calls to init/update/render
+ - One wasm binary per program
+ - Use existing C libraries to do fun things

 # Build and test